 History of Emotions

-The politics of emotions; emotion in popular/social movements, political leadership and emotion
+The politics of the passions; feeling and embodied emotion in popular/social movements, political leadership and affective politics

 University of York